AventusDAO/avn-explorer/README.md

 To update a dependency use `yarn up dotenv` - it will update all `dotenv` dependencies across all packages automatically.
 It's important to keep the installed package versions identical (especially such as `typescript`) to avoid errors when sharing the code between packages.

-## Creating a new process
+## Creating a new processor

-1. copy any processor folder and rename it
+1. Copy any processor folder and rename it
-2. remove processors logic
+2. Clean up processors logic
-3. define events and calls that it will work with in the `typegen` folder and generate types
+3. Define events and calls in the `typegen` folder and `make typegen-parachain-dev` to generate types for parachain (make sure you have up to date archive and its ingested metadata)
-4. define graph ql schema and generate models
+4. Define GraphQL schema and `make codegen` to generate models
-5. add processor to the `nuke` app config
+5. Add processor to the `nuke` app config